PaloAltoNetworks/terraform-azurerm-swfw-modules/examples/standalone_vmseries/README.md

 - `name`                    - (`string`, required) a name of a VNET.
 In case `create_virtual_network = false` this should be a full resource name, including prefixes.
 - `address_space`           - (`list`, required when `create_virtual_network = false`) a list of CIDRs for a newly created VNET.
+- `vnet_encryption`         - (`string`, optional, defaults to module default) enables Azure Virtual Network Encryption when set, only possible value at the moment is `AllowUnencrypted`.
+When set to `null`, the feature is disabled.
 - `resource_group_name`     - (`string`, optional, defaults to current RG) a name of an existing Resource Group in which the VNET will reside or is sourced from.
 - `create_subnets`          - (`bool`, optional, defaults to `true`) if `true`, create Subnets inside the Virtual Network,